-- i) Parents complete the following forms in the Fastoche Registation Link prior to your Child's attendance:

-- Application/General Information

-- Permission to pick-up Child/Children

-- Medical Consent

-- Health Record

-- General Consent for photography/videotaping

-- General Consent for Insect Repellent and Sunscreen

-- General Consent for Outings

-- Emergency Contact Information

-- ii) Inform the Supervisor/Director immediately upon any change (i.e. telephone number, emergency contact change, etc.)

-- iii) Fees charged by the Centre are in accordance with the Act and are to be paid bi-weekly, two weeks in advance of attendance.
-Subsidy applications are available at the Centre.
+- Parents complete the Fastoche/Consent forms prior to your Child's attendance.
+All forms are sent and signed through our Fastoche program. - ii) Inform the Supervisor/Director immediately upon any change (i.e., telephone number, emergency contact change, etc.) - iii) Fees charged by the Centre are in accordance with the Act and are to be paid bi-weekly, two weeks in advance of attendance.
 If subsidy has not been approved by enrolment date, Parents are responsible for the fees.
-If subsidy is approved later and it is retroactive, the fees paid earlier will be proportionally refunded.

-- iv) Parents apply for subsidy prior to enrolment.
-For families receiving subsidy, please notify the Child Day Care Subsidy Office immediately upon all changes, especially regarding:

-- Employment termination

-- Child withdrawal from Centre
+If subsidy is approved later and it is retroactive, the fees paid earlier will be proportionally refunded. - iv) Parents apply for subsidy prior to enrolment.
+For families receiving subsidy, please notify the Child Day Care Subsidy Office immediately upon all changes, especially regarding: - Employment termination - Child withdrawal from Centre - Increase/decrease in family income - Start of new employment - v) Fees are due every two (2) week cycle.
+The first fees will be adjusted to coincide with the Centre's billing schedule.

-- Increase/decrease in family income - Start of new employment - v) Fees are due every two (2) week cycle.
-The first fees will be adjusted to coincide with the Centre's billing schedule. - vi) An annual receipt will be issued for all fee payments, for income tax purposes.
-Fees are to be paid by Pre-Authorized Debit.
-Late fees by etransfer. - vii) An administration fee will be charged for NSF cheques at our current bank rate.
-All NSF fees and outstanding balances must be cleared by the following Friday. - viii) Payments need to be up-to-date by the following Friday.
+- vi) An annual receipt will be issued for all fee payments, for income tax purposes.
+Fees are to be paid by Pre-Authorized Debit. - vii) An administration fee will be charged for NSF cheques at our current bank rate.
+All NSF fees and outstanding balances must be cleared by the following Friday. - vii) Payments need to be up to date by the following Friday.
 In the case of overdue fees, please notify the Supervisor/Director of the circumstances.
 An extension may be considered at the discretion of the Director.
-If your bill is not up-to-date by this time, your child may be withdrawn from the Centre.
-Delinquent accounts may be referred to a collection agency or Small Claims court. - ix) A two (2) week written notice needs to be given prior to withdrawing a Child from the Centre.
+If your bill is not up to date by this time, your child may be withdrawn from the Centre.
+All delinquent accounts will be referred to a collection agency or Small Claims court. - ix) A two (2) week written notice needs to be given prior to withdrawing a Child from the Centre.
 If notice is not given, you will be responsible for paying the full fee for those two (2) weeks.
 All fees must be paid in full before the child's last day.
-If services need to be reinstated at a later date your child will be put on the waiting list. - x) Written notice is to be given if there is any change in a child's regular, weekly schedule. - xi) Inservice Days/Christmas and Spring Break-All will be billed full day fees including school age children.
+If services need to be reinstated later your child will be put on the waiting list. - witten notice is to be given if there is any change in a child's regular, weekly schedule. - xi) Inservice Days/Christmas and Spring Break-Parents will be billed full day fees on their child's regular attendance days.